wp-plugins/nextgen-facebook/readme.txt

 Added the "Author URL", "Default Author", and "Ignore Small Images in Content" options.
 Continued code optimization/overhaul.
 Please report any issues to the NGFB support page.

 = Version 2.3.1 =
-FIXED variable name when using applying 'the_content' filter on OG description.
+Fixed variable name when using applying 'the_content' filter on OG description.
 Prevented recursion when calling `apply_filters()` function on 'the_content'.

 = Version 2.3 =
 Added StumbleUpon button, `NGFB_MIN_IMG_SIZE_DISABLE` constant, moved some functions into classes and library files, added "Preferred Order" for buttons, move button javascript to footer.